Kingston7777777/error-in-cpp/README.md

 # error-in-cpp
-Erreor in my C++ Question and answer program anybody can help me solve it
+Error in my C++ Question and answer program anybody can help me solve it